alexbond85/audiobook/README.md

 - Simple web interface
 - Support for multiple languages
 - SRT subtitle generation from audio using OpenAI's Whisper

+[Rest of the README remains exactly the same...]

 ## Prerequisites